Scientology

-Scientology is a set of beliefs and practices invented by the American author L. Ron Hubbard, and an associated movement.
-It is variously defined as a business, a cult, a religion, or a scam.
-Hubbard initially developed a set of pseudoscientific ideas that he represented as a form of therapy, which he called Dianetics.
-An organization that he established in 1950 to promote it went bankrupt, and his ideas were rejected as nonsense by the scientific community.
-He then recast his ideas as a religion, likely for tax purposes and to avoid prosecution, and renamed them Scientology.
-In 1953, he founded the Church of Scientology which, by one 2014 estimate, has around 30,000 members.
+Scientology is a set of beliefs and practices created by the American author L. Ron Hubbard.
+Hubbard initially presented his ideas in 1950 as a form of talk therapy called Dianetics.
+He later expanded and reframed those ideas as a religion, which he named Scientology.
+In 1953, he founded the Church of Scientology, which, by one 2014 estimate, had around 30,000 members.